pyRis/retrofitting-embeddings-lrls/README.md

 | uk    | Ukrainian         | 14G          | 3     |-----------|-----------|
 | ro    | Romanian          | 16G          | 3     |-----------|-----------|
 | id    | Indonesian        | 36G          | 3     |-----------|-----------|

+## ConceptNet Data Details

+For this project, we extracted all data from the [ConceptNet](https://github.com/commonsense/conceptnet5/wiki/Downloads) database.
+The extraction process involved several steps to clean and analyze the data from the official ConceptNet dump available [here](https://s3.amazonaws.com/conceptnet/downloads/2019/edges/conceptnet-assertions-5.7.0.csv.gz).

+The final extracted dataset is a JSON file representing a dictionary with language codes and start and end edges for each language.
+Start edges represent the unique words in a target language, while end edges are the words related to the start edges through various types of relationships.
+The relationship types and sources are not extracted.

+The dataset, as well as details on the amount of extracted data for each language, are available on [Hugging Face](https://huggingface.co/datasets/DGurgurov/conceptnet_all).

 ## Contributing